acumos/acumos-c-client/docs/onboarding-Cpp-guide.rst

 In acumos-c-client repository, the "examples" directory contains the complete steps to onboard the well known Iris Classifier using a KMeans implementation.

-After cloning the acumos-c-client repository, do the following :

 Add Kmeans clustering in acumos-c-client repo
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+After cloning the acumos-c-client repository, do the following :

 .. code:: bash

     cd acumos-c-client
     git submodule update --init

-This will add the DKM algorithm (A generic K-means clustering written in C++) in /examples/iris-kmeans/dkm folder
+This will add the DKM algorithm (A generic K-means clustering written in C++) in /examples/iris-kmeans/dkm folder.

 Then you have to build basic executables

 .. code:: bash

     cmake .
     make